-Page-turning novels have plausible, believable, memorable characters.
+Page-turning novels feature memorable characters.

 - Gone With The Wind by Margaret Mitchell

 - The Old Man and the Sea by Ernest Hemingway

 - The Sherlock Holmes novels by Arthur C. Doyle

 - To Kill a Mockingbird by Harper Lee

 - Anne of Green Gables by L.M.
 Montgomery

 - The Wonderful Wizard of Oz by L. Frank Baum

 All spotlight lead characters whose growth—their character arc—is dramatic.